pauln/moodle-block_autoenrol/README.md

-moodle-block_autoenrol
+Auto-Enrol Guests block
 ======================

-A block to automatically enrol guests (turning them into enrolled students) in Moodle 2
+A block to automatically enrol guests (turning them into enrolled students) in Moodle 2.

+Simply add this block to a Moodle 2 course and enable guest access, and any logged-in user browsing into the course will automatically be enrolled as a student.